 Other Brussels in the World

 With immigration also comes the transfer of names from one country to another.
 Brussels is the new name for two small villages in Canada and the United States.
 Each town has about 1,000 inhabitants.
-36% of the population in Brussels, Wisconsin identify with Belgian descent, so it’s a little slice of Belgium everywhere.
+36% of the population in Brussels, Wisconsin identify with Belgian descent, so there's a little slice of Belgium there too.

 Located in the county of Huron in Canada, Brussels, Ontario was originally called Ainleyville after its first settler William Ainley in 1855.
 It was later changed to Brussels after a new railway was built alongside it in 1872.
 The town incorporated its name to match the railway stop.
 In 2001 the population was 1410 and is growing at a rate of 1.1% compared to the Ontario region’s growth rate of 6%.
 This sleepy town named the Village of Brussels is slowly becoming a museum of a town with many of the houses and buildings maintaining their 1900s charm to lure visitors to experience a taste of the past.